Khushichetule09/Book-Store/README.md

 💾 Pure HTML & CSS – No frameworks, no JavaScript – just clean and efficient code

-📚 Real Book Listings – Featuring classic novels with cover images and descriptions
+📚 Real Book Listings – Featuring classic novels with cover images and details

-🌙 Optional Dark Mode – Ready for night readers (optional add-on)
+🌙 Optional Dark Mode – Reader-friendly for nighttime viewing

 🧑‍💻 Perfect For:
 📂 Portfolio projects to showcase frontend skills